dotnet/AspNetCore.Docs/aspnetcore/client-side/import-export-interop.md

 Function calls in the following example:

 * `dotnet.create()` sets up the .NET WebAssembly runtime.
 * `setModuleImports` associates a name with a module of JS functions for import into .NET.
-In the example, the `main.js` module contains a `window.location.href` function, which returns the current page address (URL).
+The JS module contains a `window.location.href` function, which returns the current page address (URL).
 The name of the module can be any string (it doesn't need to be a file name), but it must match the name used with the `JSImportAttribute` (explained later in this article).
 The `window.location.href` function is imported into C# and called by the C# method `GetHRef`.
 The `GetHRef` method is shown later in this section.
 * `exports.MyClass.Greeting()` calls into .NET (`MyClass.Greeting`) from JS.
 The `Greeting` C# method returns a string that includes the result of calling the `window.location.href` function.
 The `Greeting` method is shown later in this section.
 * `runMainAndExit` runs `Program.Main`.